gdelarosa/elseiflegal/policy.md

 ## What we may collect

 We collect information about your browser or mobile device (such as device or browser type).
-We may collect and store your Internet Protocol address and other information that can uniquely identify you.
-We may use this information to fight spam and other abuse.

 We use Apple's opt-in service for crash reporting which includes your device, version of iOS, and the date of when the crash occurs.
 This is viewable by us.